nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     e.
 Other incorrect summarise commands to try: `summarise positive`, `summarise 3` <br>
        Expected: Error message indicating format of command is wrong.

+### Help user
+1. Display a help window for user to access command format and examples.

+   a.
+Test case: Press F1 <br> Help window opens.

+   b.
+Test case: `help` <br> Help window opens.

+   c.
+Test case: `help` with additional parameters after the `help` command<br> The response box will display an invalid command message.

+   c.
+Test case: Click on file, followed by clicking on help <br> Help window opens.

+### Listing the data

+1. List all the students in Tracey.
+The order of students arranged is dependent on who is the last added/edited student
+   a.
+Test case: `list` <br>
+   Expected: All students are shown on the Main Window.

+   b.
+Test case: `list` on an empty list of students <br>
+   Expected: No students will be shown.
+Instead, it shows a list of no students.

+   c.
+Test case: `list` `ANY_WORDS_OR_CHARACTERS`<br>
+   Expected: Error message indicating format of command is wrong.

+### Clearing the data
+1. Clear the Tracey database.

+   a.
+Test case: `clear` <br> Tracey database is cleared.
+Empty list shown to user.

+   b.
+Test case: `clear` with additional parameters after the `clear` command<br> The response box will display an invalid command message.

+### Exiting the application
+1. Exit the application using the `exit` command.

+   a.
+Test case: `exit` <br> The GUI window will be closed.

+   b.
+Test case: `exit` with additional parameters after the `exit` command <br> The response box will display an invalid command message.

 ### Saving data